Grayscale image of a robotic arm in a clean, modern environment.

 How to Review Medical Records

 To review medical records efficiently, we have to follow a few steps.
-Medical record review and analysis involves:
+Medical record review and analysis involve:

 • Collecting the documents: The first step is to gather all the relevant medical records for the claim.
 Retrieving all the medical records of the victim from relevant providers and facilities is vital to comprehending the patient’s medical journey.